 Social-graph probing

-Proof-of-work challenge requests for messaging are authenticated: the sender must sign the request with their P-256 (NIST) private key, and the recipient's server verifies the signature via federation.
+Proof-of-work challenge requests for messaging are authenticated: the sender must sign the request with a composite Ed25519 + ML-DSA-65 signature, and the recipient's server verifies both signatures via federation.

 An unauthenticated party cannot request a challenge, and therefore cannot probe whether two users have a communication channel.
 Both addresses are signed into the challenge payload, preventing cross-conversation reuse.